 Thinking differently.
-It's one of the many core elements of innovation, one Franz Johansson nicely described in his book The Medici Effect.
-He suggests innovation results from stepping into The Intersection, a place were ideas from different fields and cultures meet and collide, ultimately igniting an explosion of extraordinary discoveries.
-In this TedTalk drawn from his new book, Where Ideas Come From, Steven Johnson echoes Johansson, stressing that many innovation results from combining seemingly disparate ideas or taking an idea or concept from one industry and applying it to the product or service of another.
+It's one of the many core elements of innovation, one Franz Johansson nicely addresses in The Medici Effect.
+He suggests innovation results from stepping into The Intersection, a place were ideas from different fields and cultures meet and collide, often igniting fresh possibilities and new discoveries.
+In this TEDTalk drawn from his new book, Where Ideas Come From, Steven Johnson echoes Johansson, stressing that many innovations results from combining seemingly disparate ideas or taking an idea or concept from one industry and applying it to the product or service of another.

 But you can't think differently if you're not exposed to difference.
 So here are a few simple ways to jumpstart fresh thinking and fresh perspectives.